Dunlop Vs. Talalay Latex

 latex mattress

-How does the Dunlop process work?
+How Does the Dunlop Process Work?

-Dunlop Latex is a latex production form invented in the year 1929.
+Dunlop Latex is a latex production form invented in 1929.
 It is the most energy-efficient method of producing latex foam.
 This type of latex is usually made from 100% natural rubber tree substance, foamed, and set.

 In the very first step of the Dunlop latex manufacturing process, the liquid latex is foamed and poured into a mold.
 Once it's done, the mold is placed on the conveyor belt and baked in a vulcanization oven.